Is Grain-Free Food Bad For My Dog?

 You might’ve heard a lot of hype around grain-free dog food being good for your pup, but it turns out it’s not the best diet for most dogs.

-Grain-free vs. grain dog food
+Grain-free vs. dog food with grains

 Grain-free is a dog diet trend that plays into the concerns of health-conscious pet parents, with grain-free food options often being presented as a healthier alternative to their grain-containing counterparts.